kde-intro/jmeter-json-schema-assertion-plugin/README.md

   - [fixed] failure message in cases of the object flag usaging

 **v.0.4**, _14 jun 2017_
-  - [added] support of passing json schema by variable and string at the parameter 'FileName'. _You can pass a path or json scheme by variable or property.
+  - [added] support of passing json schema by variable and string at the parameter 'File Name'. _You can pass a path or json schema by variable or property.
 For example you can use Variable definition panel to describe json schema and pass it to the assertion into File Name parameter as the variable._

 ## Roadmap
 - [ ] Add schema generation (from/based on a response)
-- [ ] Integrate JSON & XML Scheme Assertions in one component (add radio-box / autodetection ? - protocol type switching)
+- [ ] Integrate JSON & XML Schema Assertions in one component (add radio-box / autodetection ? - protocol type switching)
 - [x] Add support of variables / properties - pass json schema by variable (or/and properties).